lotusnprod/lotus-manuscript/manuscript.md

 ![**Alluvial plot of the data transformation flow within LOTUS during the automated curation and validation processes.** The figure also reflects the relative proportions of the data stream in terms of the contributions from the various sources ("source" block, left), the composition of the harmonized subcategories ("original subcategory" block, middle) and the validated data after curation ("processed category" block, right).
 Automatically validated entries are represented in green, rejected entries in blue.
 The figure is available under CC0 license at [https://commons.wikimedia.org/wiki/File:Lotus_initiative_1_alluvial_plot.svg](https://commons.wikimedia.org/wiki/File:Lotus_initiative_1_alluvial_plot.svg).](images/alluvial.svg "Alluvial"){#fig:alluvial width="100%"}

-The figure highlights, for example, the essential contribution of the DOI category of references contained in NAPRALERT towards the current set of validated references in LOTUS.
+The figure highlights, for example, the essential contribution of the references DOI category to the final validated entries.
+Similar pattern can be seen concerning structures, where the validation rate of structural identifiers is higher than chemical names.
 The combination of the results of the automated curation pipeline and the manually curated entries led to the establishment of four categories (manually validated, manually rejected, automatically validated and automatically rejected) of the referenced structure-organism pairs that formed the processed part of the SSOT.
-Out of a total of 2.5M+ pairs, the manual and automatic validation retained 700,000+ pairs (approximately 30%), which were then selected for dissemination on Wikidata.
+Out of a total of 2.5M+ initial pairs, the manual and automatic validation retained 700,000+ pairs (approximately 30%), which were then selected for dissemination on Wikidata.
+Among validated entries, multiple ones were redundant among the source databases, thus also explaining the decrease of entries between the initial pairs and validated ones.
+Moreover, because data quality was favored over quantity, the number of rejected entries is high.
+Among them, multiple correct entries were certainly falsely rejected, but still not disseminated.
+All rejected entries were kept aside for later manual inspection and validation.
-The disseminated data contains 250,000+ unique chemical structures, 30,000+ distinct organisms and 75,000+ references.
+In the end, the disseminated data contained 250,000+ unique chemical structures, 30,000+ distinct organisms and 75,000+ references.

 #### Data Dissemination